Green 2022 - 2023

 Think Positive

 The children have already learnt about feelings, both comfortable and uncomfortable and how our attitude towards life can affect our mental health.
-We will be learning around themes such as thinking positively and calmly, managing difficult emotions, taking responsibility for decisions and developing a growth mindset approach to learning.
+We will be learning about themes such as thinking positively and calmly, managing difficult emotions, taking responsibility for decisions and developing a growth mindset approach to learning.

 Digital Wellbeing